NHSDigital/record-a-vaccination-guidance/app/managing-vaccines.md

 - select the vaccine type and vaccine product
 - enter the batch number and expiry date

+For some vaccine products, you will be asked an extra question about the pack size.
+This is the number of vials, syringes or applicators in each box.

 ## How to view details of vaccine batches

 Select **View** next to a vaccine product to see all the batches ever added, including any that are now inactive because they are finished or past their expiry date.

-## When a batch is finished
+## Depleting a batch

-When a batch runs out, you can mark it as depleted (finished).
+If you no longer need a batch, you can mark it as depleted.
 You will be asked to select the date of depletion.
 The earliest date you can select is the following day.

-Once a batch is marked as depleted, it is not available to select when you record a vaccination given after the depletion date.
+Once a batch is marked as depleted, it becomes inactive and is not available to select when you record a vaccination given after the depletion date.

 ## If you are a London-based pharmacy